-BancTec Technologies, Inc. (including Recognition International) Bull Corporation of North America IA Corporation Infoscore, Inc. Kleindienst Datentecnik GmbH NCR Corporation TRW Financial Solutions Unisys CentroMatic Systemi, SPA Headway Computer Products IT Corporation of America National Computer Systems SHL Systemhouse, Inc. VALIdata Sistemas de Captura, S.A. de C.V.
+BancTec Technologies, Inc. (including Recognition International) Bull Corporation of North America IA Corporation Infoscore, Inc. Kleindienst Datenteknik GmbH NCR Corporation TRW Financial Solutions Unisys CentroMatic Systemi, SPA Headway Computer Products IT Corporation of America National Computer Systems SHL Systemhouse, Inc. VALIdata Sistemas de Captura, S.A. de C.V.
 Wheb Systems, Inc.

 Three customers, BancTec, TCSI and Wheb, accounted for 42% of the Company's net sales for fiscal 1996.
 BancTec is a leading provider of electronic and document-based financial transaction processing systems, work flow and imaging products, application software and professional services.
 BancTec develops solutions for the banking, financial services, insurance, health care, government, utility, telecommunications, grocery and retail industries.
-TCSI is a manufacturer of financial processing systems, primarily for the transportation industry.
+TCSI is a manufacturer of financial processing systems, primarily for financial institutions.
 Wheb is a systems integrator providing forms processing systems and solutions to a variety of commercial companies and government agencies.

 The Company does not have long-term contracts with these or other significant customers.
-Thus, there can be no assurance that the Company's significant customers will continue to purchase products from the Company and any reductions in orders from any of the Company's significant customers could have a material adverse effect upon the Company's business, operating results and financial condition.
-The Company recently received notice from TCSI that TCSI will not be placing any additional orders for the Company's products in the forseeable future due to a change in the direction of TCSI's business, and no assurance can be given that the Company will be able to replace the revenues it might have received from such orders.
-See "Risk Factors--Customer Concentration; Dependence on Key Customers."
+Thus there can be no assurance that the Company's significant customers will continue to purchase products from the Company and any reductions in orders from any of the Company's significant customers could have a material adverse effect upon the Company's business, operating results and financial condition.
+See "Risk Factors--Customer Concentration; Dependence on Key Customers".